Page Table of Contents

 To make space on a physical drive, it must feature unallocated space.
 Since we don't have anyone on our hard drive, we'll be taking some from the Neighbor partition.

-#2.
-Extend C Drive with Non-adjacent Unallocated Space
+Option 1.
+Directly Extend C with Non-adjacent Unallocated Space

 Step 1.
 Shrink a neighbor partition to extend partition.